 - Genetic Research: If

 a study involves genetic testing of samples collected from subjects, information about the risks of genetic testing as well as about the Genetic Information Nondiscrimination Act (GINA) (and its limitations) should be included.
-See the Genetic Information Nondiscrimination Act (GINA) document for template language regarding GINA.
+See the [Link for document 19572 is unavailable at this time] document for template language regarding GINA.

 - Contact for Complaints About Research: The section of the consent form that describes whom subjects can contact about the rights of research subjects also should provide a contact for complaints about the research study that could not be resolved with the research team.
 For the Health Sciences IRBs, this contact is the UWHC or UWMF patient relations offices.
-The HS-IRBs Consent Form Templates have been updated to include this information.
+The HS-IRBs [Link for document 18660 is unavailable at this time] have been updated to include this information.

 - Commercial Products: If a study involves the potential for samples or information from subjects to lead to development of a product that could be patented or sold for commercial gain, the consent form needs to inform subjects of this possibility.
-See the Commercial Products Language document for standard language to include in consent documents to describe the development of commercial products.
+See the [Link for document 18644 is unavailable at this time] document for standard language to include in consent documents to describe the development of commercial products.

 - Clinicaltrials.gov: Beginning March 7, 2012, studies that are FDA-regulated and require

 registration with www.ClinicalTrials.gov